Oct 19, 2020

 Am I at fault?
 This is one of the first things that goes through your mind when you get into an accident.
 This is quickly followed up with,

-How much will this accident impact my insurance rates, and “should I admit fault in a car accident?”
+How much will this accident impact my insurance, and “should I admit fault in a car accident?”

 Don’t Admit To Being At Fault If you Get In An Accident

-Before we get into the details about at fault accidents in Ontario, drivers need to know one very important thing when getting into an accident – never admit fault at the scene.
+Before we get into the details about at fault accidents, drivers need to know one very important thing when getting into an accident – never admit fault at the scene.
 If possible, don’t discuss it with the other drivers involved.